federicoInserra/Big-Project-IoT/3rdDelivery/3rdDelivery.md

 - Created a script to download the image if isn't in the main memory and that shows the image
 - Created a dashboard to inform curators about the frequency of activation of a statue
 - Lambda function to save MQTT messages inside the Database
-- Updated the code of the board to MbedOS 6
+- Updated the code of the board to MbedOS 6.1
+- Updated AWS IoT SDK to v2

 ## Brief presentation of the evaluation conducted since the 2nd delivery